x-b-e/cordova-plugin-camera/README.md

 - `Camera.PictureSourceType.PHOTOLIBRARY` and `Camera.PictureSourceType.SAVEDPHOTOALBUM` both display the same photo album.

 - Ignores the `encodingType` parameter if the image is unedited (i.e. `quality` is 100, `correctOrientation` is false, and no `targetHeight` or `targetWidth` are specified).
 The `CAMERA` source will always return the JPEG file given by the native camera and the `PHOTOLIBRARY` and `SAVEDPHOTOALBUM` sources will return the selected file in its existing encoding.

+- When `showLibraryButton` is `true`, an Intent chooser is displayed which lists all possible handlers for either the Camera or File chooser -- and the user can then pick which method they would prefer to use to capture the image.

 #### BlackBerry 10 Quirks